ASHSWAIN/ashswain/README.md

 **Testing & Technical:** Manual Testing, REST APIs, Postman, Jira

-## Projects
+## Projects & Work in Progress

 ### Hostel Management System

 A software project focused on managing hostel accommodation, users and related operations.

-### Data Analysis Project
+### Data Analysis

-Data analysis and visualisation using Python, Pandas, SQL and related tools.
+Data analysis and visualisation using Python, Pandas and SQL.

-### Software Testing Project
+### Software Testing

-Practical testing exercises covering test cases, defect reporting and API testing.
+Practical testing work covering test cases, defect reporting and API testing.

-### AI Product Project
+### AI Product

 A product-focused project exploring the use of AI in a practical business application.

 ## Education